Information products are vital especially for an Information business.

-In the Internet marketing niche 70-80% of the audience (the majority) need to know the basics to go from $0 to $5K per month.
+In the Internet marketing niche, 70-80% of the audience (the majority) needs to know the basics to go from $0 to $5K per month.

 And only a much smaller portion have successful completed that phase and need to lose their last few pounds.

-In the learning a language niche, the majority of the audience need to learn the first few words and sentences.
+In the learning a language niche, the majority of the audience needs to learn the first few words and sentences.

-You can create Info products to teach the basics, and at the same time you can learn and master the more advanced material yourself.
+You can create Info products to teach the basics, and at the same time, you can learn and master the more advanced material yourself.

 This means you don’t have to be a 100% expert or master before you start creating Info products and an Infobusiness!

 Here are some examples of Info products in different formats.